LachlanNXT/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 image 7: | 1.00e+00,   5.89e-11,   8.80e-12,   2.38e-14,   7.94e-15| 40,  6,  1,  37,  34|
 image 8: | 1.00e+00,   3.44e-29,   1.52e-31,   3.74e-32,   6.10e-33| 13,  35,  3,  15,  32|

 We can see from these plots that the model is totally sure of its prediction of all of these images.
 Even the image it classified incorrectly shows overwhelming certainty despite being slightly less certain than the other classifications.
-The corresponding images types can be seen in the table below.
+The corresponding image types can be seen in the table below.

 | Label         		|     Description	        					|
 |:---------------------:|:---------------------------------------------:|